How to Customize Your MBA Application

 Work to build relationships within the community at each of your target programs.
 Explore your current network to reach out to alumni and students, or query the admissions team about being put in touch with someone with a similar background.
 As you do, ask intelligent questions that help you learn what the school cares about and what it’s looking for in new members of its community.
 It really shows when someone has spoken with alumni and students, and you can even drop names in your application.
 Duke Fuqua, for example, urges alumni and current students who have met with potential candidates to contribute direct feedback via online submission if they sense an applicant’s a particularly strong fit for the program (if this happens, Fuqua waives your application fee).

-3. Make the effort to participate in MBA events.
+3. Make an effort to participate in MBA events.

-Since the onslaught of the Covid pandemic, schools have scrambled to create virtual experiences that cultivate meaningful interaction with prospective candidates.
-These virtual sessions are your opportunity to really try to assess and understand the unique aspects of the school that fit with your career vision and future goals.
+During the Covid pandemic, schools scrambled to create virtual experiences that cultivate meaningful interaction with prospective candidates, and many have continued to offer robust virtual offerings.
+These sessions are your opportunity to really try to assess and understand the unique aspects of the school that fit with your career vision and future goals.

 “I speak with so many candidates who have no idea that schools track event registration/attendance on the back end, and that it’s directly tied to the applicant’s file in many cases (many schools use the same software platform for both the application and event management, so it is all tied together),” writes Fortuna’s Julie Ferguson in her post, Tips for Maximizing Virtual MBA Admissions Events.
 “Whether you take full advantage of these opportunities or not can set you apart.”